h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Resume.md

     - Combining tests where possible in order to avoid webdriver start up time:
         - Example: Combining login and cart functionality checking.
             - Assert/Verify statements will let us know what part of the test failed so it's ok to combine these two.
+    - Using a RemoteWebDriver on another machine or using DesiredCapabilities in order to set the WebDriver to run in headless mode.
+    - Depending on use case, think of adding cross browser support/tests.

     #
     #### Framework Design
     - Utilizing an Object-Oriented design to make webdriver reuse possible for parallel testing.
-    - Abstracting away the need for Selenium knowlege
+    - Abstracting away the need for Selenium knowledge
-        - Creating self explanitory methods/ method names with simple method signatures.
+        - Creating self explanatory methods/ method names with simple method signatures.
     - Combining POM (Page Object Model) + BDD(T) (Behaviour Driven Development/Testing with Cucumber) and/or KDD(T) (Keyword Driven Development/Testing with Robot Framework) and/or DDT (Data Driven Testing with Apache POI/JXL, Excel, MySQL)

     #
     #### Example Projects
+    <b>Note: With all of these projects, put them up on Github or Gitlab or Bitbucket in order to be able to share them with the hiring staff. </b>
+    - Create an example project highlighting Keyword Driven Testing skills.
+    - Create an example project highlighting Data Driven Testing skills.
+    - Create an example project highlighting Behaviour Driven Testing skills.
+    - Create an example project highlighting API testing skills.
+    - Create an example project highlighting Database testing skills.
+    - Create an example project highlighting Database testing skills.
+    - Create an example project highlighting mastery of Selenium and TestNG where you test a well known website skills.
+    - Go to a website like Hacker Rank or Leet Code and create a local project where you store the answers you've thought up to the given coding questions.

     #
-    #### First day on the job
+    #### First day/week/month on the job

     #
     #### Typical day on the job
+    - Making a test plan with the help of the more senior members of my team.
     - Making test cases
       - Creating scripts out of the test cases.
       - Updating/removing unused tests.
-    - Making a test plan with the help of the more senior members of my team.
+      - Updating/removing broken tests.
+    - Bug reporting
+      - When tests fail, report when and what test failed.
+      - Update status of features on JIRA after getting test results from finished tests.
     - Updating our core automation framework that's used throughout our testing scripts.
-    - Updating our POM object repository.
+      - Updating our POM repository.
-    - Update status of features on JIRA after getting test results from finished tests.
     - Talk with my designated developer to brainstorm potential fixes to bugs.

 #